bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

 Enter it in xpub section of config.
 After that, rename config.ini.example to config.ini.

-Now everything is ready, we only need to start BitcartCC daemon.
+Now everything is ready, we only need to start Bitcart daemon.
 There are two ways to do it, automatic(via docker, recommended), or directly via your installed python.

 ### Automatic